-We conduct an extensive simulation study and demonstrate the efficiency of our models through real data analysis.
+We conduct an extensive simulation study in which we simulate data from each of our bivariate multiscale spatial models and fit all models to compare the predictions.
+This is done in an effort to assess how robust each model is to model misspecification.
+We also demonstrate our models' capability of predicting at a finer resolution through the Texas blood tests monitoring data.
 The remainder of this paper will be organized as follows.
 In Section 2, we will review the three single-scale bivariate spatial models along with the multiscale approach.
 Section 3 gives the methodologies for combining the bivariate spatial models with the multiscale approach, and presents Bayesian hierarchical model specifications for all the three combinations we investigate.
 Section 4 consists of a simulation study that compares the three proposed models for bivariate multiscale data.
 We analyze data obtained from the Dartmouth Atlas Study in Section 5.
 A discussion in Section 6 then follows to conclude this paper.
-Derivations of full-conditional distributions are provided in Appendix A.
+Derivations of full-conditional distributions and additional discussions are provided in the appendices.